Angie0304/Signal_Processing/circuit_systems/series_lc_circuit_behavior/README.md

 ## How it works

+The module works as follows:

-1. Define the circuit parameters (inductance, capacitance, and resistances) for both real and unitary scenarios.
+- Define the LC circuit parameters for ideal and non-ideal cases.
-2. Model the system using transfer functions in the Laplace domain for:
+-  Model both systems using transfer functions in the Laplace domain.
-   - Ideal LC circuit
-   - Non-ideal LC circuit with parasitic resistances
-3. Implement the models in MATLAB using the Control System Toolbox.
+- Simulate the models in MATLAB.
-4. Generate Bode diagrams to obtain magnitude and phase responses.
+-  Generate Bode diagrams to analyze magnitude and phase response.
-5. Compare the responses of both models to analyze the effects of energy losses on resonance and system behavior.
+- Compare the results to evaluate the effect of energy losses.

+## Usage

+1. Open the project in MATLAB.
+2. Run the script:
+   - `comportamiento_casos.m`
+3. The program will:
+   - Generate Bode diagrams for ideal and non-ideal LC models
+   - Display magnitude and phase responses for comparison

+## Software

+This module requires MATLAB software.

+You can download it here: [MATLAB Software](https://la.mathworks.com/products/matlab.html)

+## Status
+Complete